jdohertydev/turia-park-run/README.md

 ### FAQs

-* The ‘frequently asked questions’ aims to alleviate runners of any worries/doubts so that they are more likely to sign up.
+* The 'frequently asked questions' aims to alleviate runners of any worries/doubts so that they are more likely to sign up.
 * The questions featured are real questions that are asked monthly and the colours used are consistent with logo.
 * To ensure that users know that an interaction is needed to see the answers, downward chevrons from Font Awesome have been placed at the end of each question.
 * Due to the density of the information in this section, an accordion-style dropdown menu was used so the information displayed is always information that has been specifically requested by the user.
-* This effect was achieved using CSS and JavaScript based on a YouTube tutorial [‘How to Create an Effective Faq Page Design with HTML and CSS’](https://www.youtube.com/watch?v=6U-8kIx2oMk).
+* This effect was achieved using CSS and JavaScript based on a YouTube tutorial ['How to Create an Effective Faq Page Design with HTML and CSS'](https://www.youtube.com/watch?v=6U-8kIx2oMk).
 * If the user cannot find the answer to a question they have, a 'mailto' option is included in the question 'I have a different question.
 What can I do?'.

 ![Screenshot of FAQ section](assets/images/readme-images/faq-section.png)

 ### The Gallery

-* This page serves to ‘sell’ the running event by showing images of runners in a recent race.
+* This page serves to 'sell' the running event by showing images of runners in a recent race.
 * Both running photos and social photos have been carefully selected as the primary function of the fun run is to bring the local running community together and less about being a competitive race.
 * All images have alt descriptions for accessibility and have been run through compression software to reduce loading times.
 * The page is responsive and will adjust the number of columns going from 4 to 1 depending on the viewport, triggered by certain breakpoints.